User Management

 }

-In this example, we will create an additional emergency code signing method.
-This emergency code can be used to reset a forgotten PIN code, sign transactions, and to authenticate calls.
+This example will create an additional emergency code signing method.
+This emergency code can reset a forgotten PIN code, sign transactions, and authenticate calls.

 Call the following endpoint to create an emergency code: